-Make sure wood chips are soaked and drained before using.
+Make sure wood chips are soaked and drained before using them.

 Add charcoal and wood chips as necessary to keep the temperature low, around 225 F/110 C.

-Smoke pork shoulder for about eight hours or until internal temperatures reaches 185 F/85 C.
+Smoke pork shoulder for about eight hours or until internal temperatures reach 185 F/85 C.

-Once pork is cooked, remove it from the smoker.
+Once the pork is cooked, remove it from the smoker.

 Wrap tightly in foil and allow to sit for an hour.